-The compact town of Headford is characterised by a narrow main street with a unique character that is derived from the combination of buildings of significant architectural and historic value and of simple vernacular architecture.
-Galway County Council recognises the value that the built heritage contributes to the character and vitality of Headford.
-The Council is committed to the protection and enhancement of this heritage through the measures contained in planning legislation, through the implementation of appropriate conservation led policies, as well as sensitive land use objectives, urban design principles and development standards, which will significantly enhance the architectural setting within Headford.
+Portumna's old town is delineated by two parallel, intersecting roads; St. Brendan's Street/ Clonfert Avenue and Abbey Street intersected by St. Brigid's Avenue/ St. Patrick's Street.
+These streets are wide in proportion to the building elevation heights giving the town a spacious feel.
+The domestic and commercial buildings themselves are, in most part, of a simple vernacular style, counter pointed by the neoclassical architecture of the public buildings.
+Galway County Council recognises the value that the built heritage contributes to the character and vitality of Portumna.
+The Council is committed to the protection and enhancement of this heritage through the measures contained in planning legislation, through the implementation of appropriate conservation led policies, as well as sensitive land use objectives, urban design principles and development standards, that will significantly enhance the architectural setting within Portumna.